 About Colorectal Cancer

-According to the American Cancer Society, colorectal cancer is one of the leading causes of cancer-related deaths in the United States.
+According to the American Cancer Society, colorectal cancer is the third most common cancer in both men and wome, and one of the leading causes of cancer-related deaths in the United States.
 However, early diagnosis often leads to a complete cure.

 Almost all colon cancer starts in glands in the lining of the colon and rectum.
 When most people and when doctors talk about colorectal cancer, this is generally what they are referring to.

 There is no single cause for colon cancer.
 Nearly all colon cancers begin as noncancerous (benign) polyps, which slowly develop into cancer.